-Confidence is easily attainable and makes a huge impact on how others view you as well as how you feel about yourself.
-Try these instant boosters to put a little spring in your step:
+Confidence will be your BEST quality and makes a huge impact on how others view you as well as how you feel about yourself.
+Check out these instant confidence boosters!

 1. Straighten up.
 A recent study found that the simple act of sitting up straight and adjusting your posture can significantly boost your confidence.

 2. Note the positives.
 Look in a full-size mirror and pick five things that you feel good about.
 Make note of both your physical attributes (eyes, lips, hair, nails, legs, feet, toes, smile) and your style (hairdo, clothing, stance, makeup, shoes, jewelry).

 3. Break a sweat (or not).
 Go for a quick stroll around the block when you’re feeling down.
 The simple act of exercise (doesn’t matter how long, how intense or how often) gives you an instant body image boost.

 4. Get a haircut.
 Although it may seem trite, a new ’do is a quick way to feel better!
 Changing your look or just indulging in a little “me” time can up your self-esteem in a big way.

 5. Schedule a girls’ night.
 A recent survey said that a supportive network of female friends is more likely to make them feel confident in the long run compared to looking attractive.